tash22ka/lonestar/README.md

-# WavesLPoSDistributer
+# LTO_LPoSDistributor
-A revenue distribution tool for Waves nodes\
+A revenue distribution tool for LTO nodes\
-Welcome to Plukkies version of the LPoSdistribution script, 'the lazy' version, which queues up multiple sessions and automates next session info :-)\
+Welcome to Liquid Leasing Network version of the LPoSdistribution script, which queues up multiple sessions and automates next session info :-)

-Many thanks to original version of Marc Jansen and the fork of W0utje!\
+Many thanks to the version of Plukkie (https://github.com/plukkie/WavesLPoSDistributer), and the original version of Marc Jansen (https://github.com/jansenmarc/WavesLPoSDistributer) and the fork of W0utje (https://github.com/w0utje/WavesLPoSDistributer)!

-Donations are welcome if you like this version of the script: 'The lazy' version
-  - you can DONATE Waves to alias '**donatewaves@plukkie**' or address '**3PKQKCw6DdqCvuVgKtZMhNtwzf2aTZygPu6**'
-  - you can LEASE your Waves to alias '**plukkieforger**' or '**plukkieleasing**' or address '**3P7ajba4wWLXq6t1G8VaoaVqbUb1dDp8fm4**'
+Leases are welcome on '3JqGGBMvkMtQQqNhGVD6knEzhncb55Y7JJ5'

 ## Installation steps: prerequisits
 First of all, you need to install Node.js (https://nodejs.org/en/) and npm.\